This post may contain affiliate links.

 - Add in the tomatoes, tomato paste, broth, salt pepper, Italian seasoning, and crushed red pepper.
 Stir until the tomato paste is fully incorporated.
 Add in the gnocchi and stir.
 Reduce heat to medium low and allow to cook at a gentle boil for 5 minutes or until the gnocchi is cooked through.
 Stir frequently.

-- Add in the parmesan and stir until melted.
+- Add in the parmesan and heavy cream (if using) and stir until cheese is melted.
 Finally, stir in the basil and spinach and allow the spinach to wilt.
 Remove form heat and serve with extra fresh basil and parmesan.

 - Store leftovers in an airtight container for 3-4 days.